villegascmarco/goal-scoring-table-liga-mx/README.md

     ```
 ### config.json

-Here are the detabase properties (db name, password, user) and link of the source page where all the input comes from.
+Here are the database properties (db name, password, user) and link of the source page where all the input comes from.